Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Why not?

-Geez, I'm so happy you got to name it.
+Jeez, I'm so happy you got to name it.

-Mid-Flight Brawl plus guests.
+Mid-flight brawl plus guests.

-You can have a name check.
+You never have a name check?

 It's spectacular.

-My name's Dave, for people who don't know me.
+My name's Dave for people who don't know me.

 I'm here with Jess.

-We do a podcast called Do Go On with our esteemed colleague, Matt Stewart.
+We do a podcast called Do Go On with our esteemed colleague Matt Stewart.

 Yep.

-But Acast have said only one ranger on a show at a time,
+But Acast have said only one ranger on a show at a time.

 How long will that be?